kaihendry/appcache-experiment/README.md

 Can't understand how to debug network in Firefox 10.
 Doesn't seem to download OGG in background as expected to. :(

+Work around for triggering offline mode in Firefox is the "Work Offline" mode from the File menu.